thavlik/mirbase/README.md

 ```

 ## Usage
-This image is intended to be used as a base image.
+The prebuilt image is intended to be used as a base image.
 For example:

 ```Dockerfile
 # Create a reference to the database image as a build stage.